David Bartlett

 David John Bartlett (born 19 January 1968) is an Australian former politician who served as the 43rd Premier of Tasmania from May 2008 until January 2011.
 He was a Labor Party member of the Tasmanian House of Assembly seat of Denison from 2004 to 2011 when he retired.
+He was appointed an Officer of the Order of Australia in 2026.

 Early life

 Bartlett was born David John Bird to a teenage mother in 1968.
 He was placed into foster care by his biological grandparents and spent 40 days in the hospital before being placed with the Bartlett family.
 He was never legally adopted by the family however, officially remaining a ward of the state until he was 18.
 This was likely due to ensure continued financial assistance needed to address medical needs during Bartlett's infancy.